chopfitzroy/dotfiles-experiment/README.md

 Helix includes a number of great themes out of the box, use `:theme` to find the theme that best suits you.

-You may notice that I include a custom `gruvbox_dark` theme with the Helix config, this is to address [this issue](https://github.com/morhetz/gruvbox/issues/15) if you do not mind inverted colors feel free to remove this in favour of the Helix default `gruvbox`.
+You may notice that I include a custom `gruvbox_dark` theme with the Helix config, this is to address [this issue](https://github.com/morhetz/gruvbox/issues/15).

 ### Future Improvements 🎉